-Midlands-based national law firm Browne Jacobson is a substantial source of training contracts, with the firm offering around 20 places each year.
+Midlands-based national law firm Browne Jacobson is a fair source of training contracts, with the firm offering around 12 places each year.
 Good quality work across the firm’s wide range of commercial practice areas, excellent work/life balance and a friendly culture make this a good place to train.
-Plus, with the firm enjoying rising revenues over the last few years – most recently seeing a 9% increase in turnover from £66.8 million to £73 million – there is an optimism around the place.
+Plus, with the firm enjoying rising revenues over the last few years – most recently disclosed results showing a 9% increase in turnover from £66.8 million to £73 million – there is an optimism around the place.

 Trainees can expect “some brilliant work on major transactions and sitting at the negotiating table with the big boys and girls” and “some mind numbing and endless bundling”.
 With the firm specialising in interesting commercial niches – including advising brands on how they can maximise their potential – alongside hot areas like technology and healthcare, there are always plenty of attractive instructions coming through the door.

 The training itself is “overall fairly good, as long as you are pro-active in seeking learning opportunities”, although it can vary between departments and “some teams expect very high performance from day one and don’t put a lot of effort into training”.
 A handful of client secondments – to, among others, the NHS – come recommended, but most go to newly qualifieds rather than trainees.